-Consequently, the impersonating account on Facebook will use your real picture that the scammer found through Google or others search engines.
+Consequently, the impersonating account on Facebook will use your real picture that the scammer found through Google or other search engines.
 Additionally, they might find your photos from your real Facebook account, Instagram, or another place on the Internet.
-Those users are catfishers and it’s not that complicated to identify them.
+Those users are catfishers, and it’s not that complicated to identify them.

 That’s why I don’t recommend sharing photos anywhere you go online, we’re in the age of no privacy, and if you think that the pictures you saved on cloud services or on Facebook are private, then reality tells us that they’re not.

 Many data leaks happen from time to time, and the only way to secure your personal information and keep your photos safe is by not posting them, as simple as that.

 Online reputation matters for personal accounts, especially when the managers want to look at some details to verify the background history and even education of candidates for work etc… But also, it’s not about work; in fact, relationships, marriage, and social life can be affected negatively when you have a bad reputation through fake accounts, pictures, posts, and details.

 Imagine when someone you don’t even know puts your full name on his fake account and adds photos, modified pictures, and bad stuff to make you look like a bad guy or girl on Facebook.

 That’s not what you need in the end, and by posting negative comments about you online, those people will have what they were looking for.
 For that reason, it’s essential to search for yourself on the Internet and monitor your online presence not only on Facebook and social media but also on the dark web if you think that someone stole your personal details like numbers and photos.